derickr/derickrethans-articles/200506060952-ez-publish-camp-2005-summary.rst

 Saturday.

 On Sunday everybody returned home, although some people finally tried to make it to the top of Gaustablikk.
-Pictures of the entire event can be found `here`_ .

 .. _`eZ systems`: http://ez.no